kmrin/RinBot/README.md

 As of update 1.8, RinBot now has a economy system with oranges as the currency.
 **The way it works is as follows:**
 * Users will receive 500 oranges by default upon entering a server and being registered in the economy database.
-* Users will be rewarded 25 oranges every 50 messages sent. `A anti-spam measure was applied to ensure this feature isn't abused.`
+* Users will be rewarded 25 oranges every 50 messages sent.
 * Users can transfer oranges between eachother using the `/orange transfer` command.
 * Users can see the top 10 users with the most oranges using the `/orange rank` command.
 * Users can use their oranges to buy items from the shop using the `/orange store` and `/orange buy` command.